Political Activity Regulations for Military Members

 In addition, they cannot participate in any organized effort to drive voters to the polls on election day if that effort is associated with a partisan political party, cause, or candidate.

 In general, active duty military members should avoid any activity that may be reasonably viewed as directly or indirectly associating the Department of Defense or the Department of Homeland Security with a partisan political activity.

 Holding or Running for Political Office

-Any enlisted member may seek, hold, and exercise the functions of nonpartisan civil office as a notary public or member of a school board, neighborhood planning commission, or similar local agency, provided that the office is held in a non-military capacity and there is no interference with the performance of military duties.
+Any enlisted member or officer may seek, hold, and exercise the functions of nonpartisan civil office as a notary public or member of a school board, neighborhood planning commission, or similar local agency, provided that the office is held in a non-military capacity and there is no interference with the performance of military duties.